Recent Encounters and Queries

 A: It’s been about a year since I had a new attack.
 I think the medication is 50% effective.
 The other 50% is due to my diet and regular lifestyle, which I observe in myself.

-In conclusion, I see that what we need is just a bit of morale…
+I see that what we need is just a bit of morale…

 There are so many negative influences and misinformation online that it can be overwhelming, right?